CloudLabs-MOC/MD-102T00-Microsoft-365-Endpoint-Administrator/Instructions/Labs/0401-Deploying cloud apps using Intune.md

 ### Task 3: Force policy synchronization from the Intune console

+In this task you will sync SEA-WS1 again so the Microsoft 365 Apps installation begins quickly.

 1. In the **Microsoft Intune admin center**, select **Devices (1)** and then select **All devices (2)**.
 In the details pane, select **SEA-WS1 (3)**.

     ![](../media/225.png)